Pylons/peppercorn/docs/index.rst

 A sequence or mapping is closed when the corresponding ``__end__`` token for its ``__start__`` token is processed.
 Mappings and sequences can be nested arbitrarily.
-The value of an ``__end__`` tokens is optional; it is useful as documentation, but they are not required by Peppercorn.
+The value of an ``__end__`` token is optional; it is useful as documentation, but they are not required by Peppercorn.

 The data structure returned from :func:`peppercorn.fields` will always